It is important to understand the basics of dog bite treatment.

 What Can You Catch from a Dog Bite?

-Some common infections that you can contract from a dog bites are pasteurella multocida, staphylococci or anaerobes.
+Some common infections that you can contract from a dog bite are pasteurella multocida, staphylococci or anaerobes.

 Less commonly, you could contract tetanus or rabies.